ImperialCollegeLondon/ReCoDE-exemplar-template-R/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the [BSD-3-Clause license](LICENSE.md)